 Services will be held via Zoom in the interest of keeping all our members safe.
 Call the church phone number for Zoom info.

 During these uncertain times due to Covid-19, Please continue to support your church by using the button below.
+You may also send a check to the following mailing address: 1285 N 162nd Ave., Goodyear, AZ.
+85338-4060.
 We greatly appreciate your help.

 March 27, 2020